 The CLA 250 delays accelerator response to begin with, and the engine adds a degree of old-school turbo lag that others have largely banished.
 In its normal driving modes, the seven-speed, dual-clutch automatic transmission resists kickdown with all the stubbornness of a toddler in a vegetable standoff, and it occasionally bogs down mid-shift, as well.
 Sportier driving modes mitigate this by holding lower gears, but they don’t address the accelerator or turbo lag.
 The Mercedes-Benz CLA250 is eventually quick, but calling up that power is an exercise in patience.

 Cabin quality is a step above the non-luxury fray, but inconsistency abounds.
 Materials are rich in certain places only to drop off a cliff elsewhere, from expanses of economy-car plastic to cheap-feeling door-lock stems and rickety climate vents.

 To drive the CLA is also an exercise in tolerance.
 Wind noise is low, but road noise is a constant, low din at highway speeds.
-And even with the optional adaptive suspension in our test car set to its comfort-oriented modes, the CLA250 encountered bumps with a degree of chop unbecoming of a luxury car at any price.
+And even with the optional adaptive suspension in our test vehicle set to its comfort-oriented modes, the CLA 250 encountered bumps with a degree of chop unbecoming of a luxury car at any price.
 One caveat: Our test car had 18-inch wheels with low-profile tires; the higher-profile tires on the standard 17-inch wheels might improve ride quality.